-For most of his literary and film existence, James Bond’s card game of choice has been chemin de fer or baccarat.
+Updated May 17th, 2021 – For most of his literary and film existence, James Bond’s card game of choice has been chemin de fer or baccarat.
 That changed with Casino Royale and it’s high-stakes poker game in Montenegro.
 This isn’t really the space to go into the pros and cons of each game.
 Suffice it to say that outside the casinos of Europe, poker (specifically the popular Texas Hold ‘Em variant) is probably the better known game.
 So in this article we’re going to focus on organizing your own James Bond poker night.
-You might want to head over to sites like the vera John online casino to begin honing your skills in the various table games as you gain experience and have fun playing each.

 A few quick clarifications before we get started.
 We tend to be realists around these parts.
 So our idea of a James Bond poker night does NOT include insisting everyone show up in black tie.
 The more casual style of Bond’s game at the One and Only Ocean Club is more our pace.

 We’ve also offered some suggestions for “house rules” pertaining to game play.
-These are based purely on experience.
-I have no doubt some of you are poker experts, plugged into all the greatest tables through Viking Casino, and that you would take me to the cleaners if we were to sit across from each other.
+These are based purely on my personal experience.
+I have no doubt some of you are poker experts, and that you’d take me to the cleaners if we were to sit across from each other.
 You folks know what you’re doing and need no further advice from me.
 But if you’re organizing your first friendly game night, or just want to improve your current casual game with buddies, the tips below should help to keep things fun and exciting without making any one feel uncomfortable.

 Off we go!